-I link to clinical studies in my reviews because I want you to have the opportunity see the research for yourself.
+I link to clinical studies in my reviews because I want you to have the opportunity to see the research for yourself.
 This can help you better understand where I'm getting my information from.
 I also hope that the links to clinical studies help others who are doing their own research.

 What Are Dietary Supplements?

 In America, supplements have a definition.
 This definition was born out of the Dietary Supplement Health and Education Act of 1994 (DSHEA). that was signed into law by President Bill Clinton.
-One of the principle authors of this bill was Senator Orin Hatch of Utah.
+One of the principal authors of this bill was Senator Orin Hatch of Utah.
 This is the official definition of a supplement: